-Chapter 13 bankruptcy, also known as a reorganization or “wage earner plan”, is filed under Chapter 13 of the United States Bankruptcy Code.
+Chapter 13 bankruptcy in California, also known as a reorganization or “wage earner plan”, is filed under Chapter 13 of the United States Bankruptcy Code.
 Individuals generally file bankruptcy under Chapter 13 for various reasons in comparison with a Chapter 7 bankruptcy.
 A knowledgeable San Diego chapter 13 bankruptcy attorney can inform you on the benefits and disadvantages of filing for Chapter 13 bankruptcy.

 This type of bankruptcy involves a monthly payment plan that is paid to a trustee.
 The trustee administers the collected funds to creditors based on a priority scheme outlined in the bankruptcy code.
 Generally speaking, secured debts are paid before unsecured debts.

 An individual’s eligibility for Chapter 7 or Chapter 13 is determined by his or her amount of debt, income and living expenses.
 If you’re uncertain about which type of bankruptcy you should file for then contact experienced San Diego chapter 13 bankruptcy attorney Jeffrey D. Larkin to help you determine the type of bankruptcy that will be best for your situation.
 Call the Larkin Law Firm today at 1-877-256-3946 to speak with your personal San Diego Chapter 13 Bankruptcy Attorney now!